kaitvu/election-blog/content/post/2024-10-27-blog-8/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/week 8 prediction map-1.png" width="960" />

 Similar to the state prediction, I create another visualization to summarize the Electoral College prediction for this week.
+The dashed black line indicates 270 electoral votes, which is the number of votes required to win the Electoral College.

 <img src="{{< blogdown/postref >}}index_files/figure-html/state model prediction viz-1.png" width="960" />